Obon Festival 2025— Japan's Day of the Dead

 Although this holiday may sound a little somber to Westerners, Obon is actually a happy and joyous festival filled with dancing, street food, and celebrations.
 The festival starts and ends with a large bonfire and throughout the holiday the streets are decorated with beautiful lanterns.

-Traditions of Obon
+What are Some Popular Traditions of the Obon Festival?

 1. Sweeping Graves and Offering Sacrifices